A communications professional from Minnesota, my passions include writing, speaking, traveling, and crafting.

 I felt it coming on throughout the day.
 My eye was itchy and irritated.
 By the end of the day, my eyelid was puffy, swollen, and would barely open.
-I didn't want to catch pink eye, so I went to the doctor when things didn’t clear up by the next morning.
+I was worried it was pink eye, so I went to the doctor when things didn’t clear up by the next morning.
 To my relief, the doctor explained that I had blepharitis.
 This article will provide an overview of blepharitis including symptoms to watch out for, how to treat blepharitis, and how to prevent it from reoccurring.

 Blepharitis is characterized by redness and swelling of the eyelid near the eyelashes.
 Typically this happens when the oil glands and pores are clogged by excessive oil or makeup.

-As my doctor explained, blepharitis typically occurs in the older population, but it is not uncommon for younger people to get this issue, especially if they wear makeup frequently.
-Older folks may get blepharitis if they have rosacea of the skin which can cause tiny skin flakes to get clogged inside the eye lid.
+As my doctor explained, blepharitis typically occurs in the older population, but it is not uncommon for younger people to get this affliction, especially if they wear makeup frequently.
+Older folks may get blepharitis if they have rosacea of the skin which can cause tiny skin flakes to get clogged inside the eyelid.

 - Dandruff or flaking of the skin into the eye.

 - Bacteria that becomes trapped in the eye.

 - Overproduction of oil glands near the eye.

 - Allergies or reactions to makeup or eye products.

 - Reactions to certain medications.

 What Are the Symptoms of Blepharitis?